apinstein/jqjobs/README.md

 * Optional jitter for high-concurrency situations
 * Robust signal handling, including graceful shutdown on SIGTERM
 * Robust autoscaler with Heroku driver.
+* Hung jobs detection (will be re-queued).

 Roadmap
 * Queue admin tool (cli & gui)

-The job system has only a few parts:
+The job system has only a few core parts:

 * JQJob is an interface for a class that does actual work.
 * JQManagedJob is a wrapper for JQJob's which contains metadata used to manage the job (status, priority, etc).
 * JQStore is where JQManagedJob's are persisted.
 The application queues jobs in a JQStore for later processing.
 * JQWorker runs jobs from the queue.
 It is typically run in a background process.

+Additional Utilities:
+* JQAutoscaler is a utility that can manage auto-scaling your worker pool.
 * JQDelayedJob is a utility class for registering a function or job to be run after the script exits.

 The JQStore manages the queue and persistence of the JQManagedJob's.